 "Don't know what?"

 "I don't know how House is doing.
 I assumed that's what you were going to ask.
-He discharged himself an hour ago and I don't know where he is, how he is, or what he's doing."
-He said in a monotone as the elevator door binged open to reveal the ER bay, which they had to go through to reach the clinic.
+He discharged himself an hour ago and I don't know where he is, how he is, or what he's doing," he said in a tired tone as the elevator door binged open to reveal the ER bay.

 Wilson thought about how to respond, and deemed the younger doctor trustworthy.

-He froze in his thoughts of sadness over the stranger.
-Because he realized now, that this was no stranger.
-His eyes were glued to the jacket the man was wearing, a black leather motorcycle jacket with a red stripe over the breast...
+His eyes were glued to the jacket the man was wearing.
+It was a black leather motorcycle jacket, with a red stripe over the breast...